collocations.org

 They finally got out of the town and reached open land.

-parcel, piece, plot, scrap, strip, tract
+area, parcel, patch, piece, plot, scrap (esp.
+BrE), strip, tract

-Every scrap of land is used for growing food. | The college owns vast tracts of land.
+Every scrap of land is used for growing food.

-VERB + LAND
+VERB + land

 have, hold, own